Okaminokiba315/DeviantartFaveChecker/README.md

 6. Basic stats of most popular and least popular arts.
 7. Comparing updates based on timestamps.

+# Questions

+1. Will this replace manual proof-searching and manual-reviewing?
+No.
+It will make your data collection faster, but it won't replace manual reviewing as manual proof-searching allows you to look for more proofs inside or outside dA, and manual reviewing helps you to make a better decision regarding a deviant.

+2. Will there be updates?
+Probably yes.
+Use 'git pull' command to update.

 ![Screenshot 2023-01-12 141556](https://user-images.githubusercontent.com/97293254/212002194-e35e0573-2405-4e72-8792-f806dfcfeaa3.jpg)

 # How to use the fave checker